leo-stan/user_tool/README.md

 This repo contains tools for logging and configuring with the Anello A-1.

+This branch of user tools is for A1 configured with high rate binary output.
+This is the less common configuration.
+If your unit outputs ASCII messages like #APIMU, #APINS, #APGPS, then use the main branch instead.
+This version will allow setting the higher data rates which are allowed in binary mode.

 - contents:
     - board_tools/user_program.py  - interactive configuration and logging tool.
         - usage: python user_program.py